Does Air Canada impose age restrictions for infants?

 - One stroller – a stroller with a collapsed diameter at most 25.5 cm (10 in) and a length not exceeding 92 cm (36 in) may be checked at the gate and will be delivered at the aircraft door at every point in your journey; large strollers must be checked at the baggage counter and will be delivered to the arrivals baggage hall at the final destination.
 Because large strollers are also subject to space limitations, there is a risk that they cannot be accommodated in the aircraft.

 - One car seat or booster seat – to be checked.

 - One playpen – may be substituted for either a stroller or car seat.

 Infant on Lap

-If you’re travelling with an infant in Economy Class on some aircraft¹, you may request a bassinet in advance of travel by contacting Air Canada Reservations.
+If you’re traveling with an infant in Economy Class on some aircraft¹, you may request a bassinet in advance of travel by contacting Air Canada Reservations.
 However, availability cannot be confirmed until the time of your flight’s departure.
-Bassinets are assigned on a first come, first served basis.
+Bassinets are assigned on a first-come, first-served basis.
 For safety reasons, bassinets can be used only for infants weighing less than 12 kg (25 lbs) who are unable to sit upright.